-

 Please briefly describe the common exemptions for securities offerings without prospectus and/or regulatory registration in your market.

-OJK may also determine other thresholds if:
+OJK may also determine other thresholds in certain circumstances, if:

 - The securities offering is conducted by a supranational institution;